SethKoren/starter-academic/content/aboutme/briefbio.md

 Learning quantum mechanics my junior year amazed me, and after doing an assigned quantum mechanics book report (yes, really---my thanks in hindsight to Prof. Paul Heiney) on *The Ideas of Particle Physics* by Coughlan, Dodd and Gripaios I wanted more.

 I decided to attend graduate school at UC Santa Barbara to work with Prof. Nathaniel Craig, intent on broadening my horizons.
-In graduate school I became interested in many topics in high energy theory, and I've published work on collider phenomenology, on particle cosmology, on astroparticle physics, on particle theory beyond the Standard Model, and more.
+In graduate school I became interested in many topics in high energy theory, and I've published work on collider phenomenology, on particle cosmology, on astroparticle physics, on particle theory beyond the Standard Model, among other topics.
 My thesis was focused on novel approaches to the hierarchy problem.

 I've enjoyed mentoring undergraduates interested in particle physics, was awarded fellowships for summer research with undergrads twice, and have published five papers with three students who are all now in grad school themselves.
 I've also enjoyed teaching, and was involved in revamping the quantum mechanics course at UCSB to utilize active learning methods as a way to manage the challenge of a junior-level quantum class with ~150 students.
 I thereafter received the Excellence in Teaching award from the university-wide Graduate Student Association.

 I defended, graduated, and moved mid-pandemic to Chicago as an Oehme Postdoctoral Fellow at the Enrico Fermi Institute of UChicago.
+I have so far tried hard to maintain broad interests across particle physics, cosmology, gravity, and field theory.